openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 Versions of OpenVINO prior to 2022.1 required changes in the application logic when migrating an app from other frameworks, such as TensorFlow, ONNX Runtime, PyTorch, PaddlePaddle, etc. The changes were required because:

-- Model Conversion API changed input precisions for some inputs.
+- Model conversion API changed input precisions for some inputs.
 For example, neural language processing models with ``I64`` inputs were changed to include ``I32`` ones.
-- Model Conversion API changed layouts for TensorFlow models (see the :doc:`Layouts in OpenVINO <openvino_docs_OV_UG_Layout_Overview>`).
+- Model conversion API changed layouts for TensorFlow models (see the :doc:`Layouts in OpenVINO <openvino_docs_OV_UG_Layout_Overview>`).
 It lead to unusual requirement of using the input data with a different layout than that of the framework:

 .. image:: _static/images/tf_openvino.svg
    :alt: tf_openvino

 - Inference Engine API (`InferenceEngine::CNNNetwork <classInferenceEngine_1_1CNNNetwork.html#doxid-class-inference-engine-1-1-c-n-n-network>`__) applied some conversion rules for input and output precisions due to limitations in device plugins.
-- Users needed to specify input shapes during model conversions in Model Conversion API, and work with static shapes in the application.
+- Users needed to specify input shapes during model conversions in model conversion API, and work with static shapes in the application.

 OpenVINO™ 2022.1 has introduced API 2.0 (also called OpenVINO API v2) to align the logic of working with models as it is done in their origin frameworks - no layout and precision changes, operating with tensor names and indices to address inputs and outputs.
 OpenVINO Runtime has combined Inference Engine API used for inference and nGraph API targeted to work with models and operations.
 API 2.0 has a common structure, naming convention styles, namespaces, and removes duplicated structures.
 For more details, see the :doc:`Changes to Inference Pipeline in OpenVINO API v2 <openvino_2_0_inference_pipeline>`.